diethard2/b4udignl/README.md

 Release notes
 -------------
+**version 2.0.4** 12/06/2019
+Upgraded plugin for QGIS 3.x
+Visibility can be controlled from tab thema's
+When a message has a Eis Voorzorgsmaatregel, a warning will be given to user

 **version 2.0.3** 27/01/2018
 Fixed loading detailkaarten (Themabijlagen) as rasterlayers.
 Improved style of depth measurement object DiepteNAP en DiepteTovMaaiveld.